antonioscalaunina/ANTI-FASc/src/k223d/README.md

  - Compute slip distributions accounting for a variable rigidity across the mesh

- - Write output files in the standard format of initial conditions for tsunami wave propagation simulator such as Tsunami-HySeA (see as reference *https://edanya.uma.es/hysea/index.php/models/tsunami-hysea*)
+ - Write output files in the standard format of initial conditions for tsunami wave propagation simulators such as Tsunami-HySeA (see as reference *https://edanya.uma.es/hysea/index.php/models/tsunami-hysea*)

 This module also makes use: